shellphish/ictf-website/index.md

 This design focused particularly on the concept of drive-by attacks, in which users are lured into visiting websites that deliver attacks silently.

 In 2010, the participants were part of a coalition that had to attack the rogue nation of Litya, ruled by the evil Lisvoy Bironulesk.
-A new design forced the team to attack the services supporting Litya's infrastructure only at specific times, when certain activities were in progress.
+A new design forced the team to attack the services supporting Litya's infrastructure only at specific times when certain activities were in progress.
 In addition, an intrusion detection system would temporarily firewall out the teams whose attacks were detected.

 In 2011, the participants had to "launder" their money through the execution of exploits, which had some risks associated with them.